Lake-Tuggeranong-College/Holocron/E Course/WebDev/_projects/Project 1/_slides/Project 1 - Theory.md

 - **Back-End**: Behind-the-scenes functionality and data management
 - Both are essential for a fully functional web application

+note:
+During this course, you will be developing both front and back-end technologies.

 ---
 # Typical Process

-You'll code in VS Code or Codespaces, working towards the goal.
+During this project, you'll code in VS Code or Codespaces, working towards the goal.

-When you finish a feature, you'll commit changes to your GitHub repository.
+When you finish a feature, you'll **commit** and **push** changes to your GitHub repository.

+note:
+The project goes over the entire course.

 ---